NELLIE - GREAT PYRENEES / ALASKAN MALAMUTE (MEDIUM COAT) DOG FOR ADOPTION

 Description

-Dog Breed: Alaskan Malamute / Great Pyrenees (medium coat).
-Nellie and her sister, Juno, are a bonded pair who came to us completely shut down from the shelter.
+Dog Breed: Great Pyrenees / Alaskan Malamute (medium coat).
+Nellie and her sister, Juno, came to us completely shut down from the shelter.
 But like so many who are so terrified inside those scary walls, once in a foster home, things change almost immediately!
 These girls are sweet, adore human contact and are great with other dogs.
-Once they're spayed and Juno gains a bit more weight, they'll be ready for their forever home, together.
+Once they're spayed and Juno gains a bit more weight, they'll be ready for their forever home, together or in homes of their own.
 Both girls are being fostered in Utah.

 -